bcmyers/argonautica/argonautica-py/README.md

 **mypy**

-- **argonautica** uses type annotations for [mypy](http://mypy-lang.org/) everywhere in the code, which, in the author's humble opinion, are a very useful form of documentation; so if you're ever confused about what types to use for arguments, just pop open the code and take a look at the function signatures.
+- **argonautica** uses [mypy](http://mypy-lang.org/) type annotations everywhere in the code, which, in the author's humble opinion, is a very useful form of documentation; so if you're ever confused about what types to use for arguments, just pop open the code and take a look at the function signatures.

 **RandomSalt**